logicfish/disdroid-cache/content/2022-12-21-huddersfield-sex-offenders-richard-tasker-bar-manager.md.md

 <!--EndFragment-->

 He was spotted in the town center on Christmas Eve.
-The Examiner is owned by Maxwell Group Press and freqently covers up for pedophiles, such as the judo coach who dragged a child into a ditch and buggered him, after being cleared in court because reporters from The Examiner submitted character references causing the judge to dismiss earlier cases.
-The Examiner were triumphant, and published several articles such as this one:
+The Examiner is owned by Maxwell Group Press and frequently covers up for pedophiles, such as the judo coach who dragged a child into a ditch and buggered him, after being cleared in court because reporters from The Examiner submitted character references causing the judge to dismiss earlier cases.
+The Examiner were triumphant, and published several articles.